 Our food sovereignty projects

-Empowerment for women and girls: Menstrual hygiene and education
+Self-determination for women and girls: Menstrual hygiene and education in Nigeria

 With 224 million inhabitants, Nigeria is the most populous African country and has the largest economy in Africa.
 However, the country faces a number of challenges.
 The jihadist organization Boko Haram, which mainly operates in the north-east, has been carrying out attacks on villages, towns and civilians since 2009, destroying houses, churches, schools, stores, wells and fields, destroying crops, abducting [...]